Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Particle Filtering and Sensor Selection

 \subsection{Sensor Fusion Strategy}

-At each fused time bin $k$, the filter selects a subset of sensors $\mathcal{S}_k \subseteq \{\mathrm{camera},\mathrm{lidar}\}$ and applies the corresponding measurement-set likelihood updates.
-When multiple sensors are selected in the same bin, the implementation applies \emph{sequential} updates.
+At each fused time bin k, the filter applies the measurement likelihoods corresponding to the selected sensing regime.
+Depending on the regime, the update may use a single sensor likelihood or sequentially combine both available sensor likelihoods within the same bin.
+We therefore distinguish between measurement-level fusion (\emph{All sensors}) and sensor selection (\emph{Adaptive}).
+When multiple sensors are selected in the same bin, the implementation applies \emph{sequential} updates (\ref{eq:pf_weight_update}).
 Under the standard conditional-independence assumption given the state, this is equivalent to multiplying the selected likelihood factors (adding log-likelihoods).
 The filter supports four fusion configurations that determine which sensor likelihood factors are applied at each fused time bin.